sathkrith/CompanyProfile/README.md

 Additonal Notes:
 ### 1. Running without docker.
-The application is configured to run with nginx proxy, running frontend and backend seperately will not work.
+The application is configured to run with nginx proxy, running frontend and backend seperately will not work.<br>
 You will have to change backend api urls to match with frontend for it to work without nginx.
 ### 2. Swagger docs
 Hit http://localhost:8000/docs for swagger UI
 ### 3. Running tests
-To run tests; for backend, move to backend/app directory and run pytest.
-For frontend, move to frontend and run npm test.
+To run tests; for backend, move to backend/app directory and run pytest. <br>
+For frontend, move to frontend and run npm test. <br>
-You will have to install required files before running tests.
+You will have to install required files before running tests.<br>
-Backend: pip install -r requirements. txt in backend folder.
+Backend: pip install -r requirements. txt in backend folder.<br>
 fronend: npm install in frontend folder.